bufbuild/protobuf-es/docs/runtime_api.md

 parsing behavior:

 - `ignoreUnknownFields?: boolean`<br/>
-   By default, unknown fields are rejected.u
+   By default, unknown fields are rejected.
    This option overrides this behavior and ignores unknown fields in parsing, as well as unrecognized enum string representations.
 - `typeRegistry?: IMessageTypeRegistry`<br/>
-   A type registry to use when parsing.
-This is required to read `google.protobuf.Any` from JSON format.
+   A type registry to parse extensions and [google.protobuf.Any](#any) from JSON.

 Note that `fromJson` expects a [JSON value][src-json-value] – a primitive JavaScript object - as its argument.
 For convenience, we also provide a function